Aaron-WengXu/deep_gnss/README.md

 [deep_gnss](https://github.com/Stanford-NavLab/deep_gnss), developed by [Stanford-NavLab](https://github.com/Stanford-NavLab), is one of the state-of-the-art data-driven approaches to positioning with Android raw GNSS measurements, based on the set transformer architecture.
 It serves as the benchmark for evaluating our method, [PrNet](https://github.com/Aaron-WengXu/GNSS-ND).

 Slight modifications are made for the evaluation:
 * We calculate the predicted positioning results and ground truth locations in the format of latitude, longitude, and height, and write them into files (see deep_gnss/py_scripts/Corrected_Position_set_transformer.csv and deep_gnss/py_scripts/GT_set_transformer.csv).
-We comment the codes for computing the WLS baseline positioning results.(see codes in deep_gnss/py_scripts/eval_android.py)
+We comment the codes for computing the WLS baseline positioning results (see codes in deep_gnss/py_scripts/eval_android.py).
-* The training data are put under "train/Route1" or "train/Route2".(see codes in deep_gnss/config/train_android_conf.yaml)
+* The training data are put under "train/Route1" or "train/Route2" (see codes in deep_gnss/config/train_android_conf.yaml).
-* The testing data are put under "var/Route1" or "var/Route2".(see codes in deep_gnss/py_scripts/eval_android.py)
+* The testing data are put under "var/Route1" or "var/Route2" (see codes in deep_gnss/py_scripts/eval_android.py).
-* We add the MATLAB codes to plot the positioning results of [deep_gnss](https://github.com/Stanford-NavLab/deep_gnss) and ground truth.(see codes in deep_gnss/results_plotting)
+* We add the MATLAB codes to plot the positioning results of [deep_gnss](https://github.com/Stanford-NavLab/deep_gnss) and ground truth (see codes in deep_gnss/results_plotting).
 * The weights trained by us are stored under deep_gnss/weights/Route1 or Route2.

 # Original "README" by Stanford-NavLab